pic

 Iteration 2 is computed on Thread 2 Iteration 1 is computed on Thread 1 Iteration 4 is computed on Thread 2 Iteration 3 is computed on Thread 2

-The key distinction between @threads and @spawn lies in their thread allocation strategies.
+The key distinction between @threads and @spawn lies in the strategy for thread allocation.
 Thread assignments with @threads are predetermined: before the for-loop begins, the macro pre-allocates threads and distributes iterations evenly.
 Thus, each thread is assigned a fixed number of iterations upfront, creating a predictable workload distribution.
 In the example, the feature is reflected in the allocation of two iterations per thread.
-In contrast, @spawn creates a separate task for each iteration, dynamically scheduling them as soon as a thread becomes available.
-This method allows for more flexible thread utilization, with task assignments adapting in real-time to the current system load and available thread capacity.
-For instance, in the given example, one thread ended computing three out of the four iterations.

 @spawn vs @threads